raducoravu/ghd-wiki/README.md

 ##Note
-Creating a new file requires you to paste the initial content of a topic, which you can fined below:
+Creating a new file requires you to paste the initial content of a topic, which you can find below:

 ```
 <?xml version="1.0" encoding="UTF-8"?>